-The tables below provide basic detailed measure information for the standard and QECP alternative measures presented in the OptumLabs QE public reports.
-We provide the measure description, numerator, denominator, exclusions and more.
+The tables below provide basic detailed measure information for the standard and QECP alternative measures presented in the Optum Labs QE public reports.
+We provide the measure description, numerator, denominator, exclusions, and more.
 More detailed information on these measures can be found on the measure steward's website.

-Measure Title Description Data source Numerator statement Denominator statement Exclusions Stewar 55 Comprehensive Diabetes Care: Eye Exam The percentage of members 18-75 years of age with diabetes (type 1 and type 2) who had an eye exam (retinal) performed.
+Process and Outcom es - Diabetes Measure Title Description Data Source Numerator Statement Denominator Statement Exclusions Steward 55 Comprehensive Diabetes Care: Eye Exam The percentage of members 18-75 years of age with diabetes (type 1 and type 2) who had an eye exam (retinal) performed.
 Claims and Clinical Screening or monitoring for diabetic retinal disease as identified by administrative data.
-This includes diabetics who had one of the following: • A retinal or dilated eye exam by an eye care professional (optometrist or ophthalmologist) in the measurement year. • A negative retinal or dilated eye exam (negative for retinopathy) by an eye care professional in the year prior to the measurement year. • Bilateral eye enucleation anytime during the member's history through December 31 of the measurement year.
+This includes diabetics who had one of the following: • A retinal or dilated eye exam by an eye care professional (optometrist or ophthalmologist) in the measurement year. • A negative retinal or dilated eye exam (negative for retinopathy) by an eye care professional in the year prior to the measurement year. • Bilaterial eye enucleation anytime during the member's history through December 31 of the measurement year.
 Members 18-75 years of age as of December 31 of the measurement year who were identified with diabetes (type 1 or type 2) during the measurement year or the year prior to the measurement year.
 Exclude from the eligible population members who begin using hospice services during the measurement year.
-Optional exclusions: Identify members who do not have a diagnosis of diabetes, in any setting, during the measurement year or year prior to the measurement year and who had: • A diagnosis of gestational diabetes or steroid-induced diabetes, in any setting, during the measurement year or the year prior to the measurement year or the year prior to the measurement year.
+Optional Exclusions: Identify members who do not have a diagnosis of diabetes, in any setting, during the measurement year or year prior to the measurement year and who had: • A diagnosis of gestational diabetes or steroid-induced diabetes, in any setting, during the measurement year or the year prior to the measurement yeat or the year or the year steroid-induced diabetes, in any setting, during the measurement year or the year prior to the measurement year.
 NCQA 56 Comprehensive Diabetes Care: Foot Exam The percentage of members 18-75 years of age with diabetes (type 1 and type 2) who received a foot exam (visual inspection and sensory exam with mono filament and a pulse exam) during the measurement year.
 Claims and Clinical Members who received a foot exam (visual inspection and sensory exam with monofilament and pulse exam) during the measurement year.
-Members 18-75 years of age as of December 31 of the measurement year who were dentified with diabetes (type 1 or type 2) during the measurement year or the year prior to the measurement year.
+Members 18-75 years of age as of December 31 of the measurement year who were identified with diabetes (type 1 or type 2) during the measurement year or the year prior to the measurement year.
 Exclude members who did not have a diagnosis of diabetes, in any setting, during the measurement year or the year prior to the measurement year and who had a diagnosis of gestational diabetes or steroid-induced diabetes in any setting, during the measurement year or the year prior to the measurement year.
 NCQA